ca25nada/spawncamping-wallhack/README.md

-Refer to poco's fork for the latest theme for the etterna client.
+Refer to poco's fork for development builds of this theme.

 https://github.com/poco0317/spawncamping-wallhack